 (Acquired Immune Deficiency Syndrome)

 AIDS presents society with a spiritual, ethical and medical crisis.
 AIDS challenges society in general, and the university in particular, to respond to the AIDS crisis in a way that shows respect, compassion and understanding for those afflicted.
-The university is also challenged to protect, insofar as is reasonably possible, its students and employees from health risks associated with AIDS.
-Concern for the individual integrity of members of the Barry community has been a long-standing tradition of the university.
-This tradition and the university's mission to provide a caring environment serve as a framework for our response to the challenge presented by the AIDS crisis.
+The University is also challenged to protect, insofar as is reasonably possible, its students and employees from health risks associated with AIDS.
+Concern for the individual integrity of members of the Barry community has been a long-standing tradition of the University.
+This tradition and the University's mission to provide a caring environment serve as a framework for our response to the challenge presented by the AIDS crisis.

 AIDS is a serious danger to the public health and welfare.
 When a person is ill with AIDS, he or she is in the final stages of a disease process caused by a human retro virus, human immunodeficiency virus (HIV).
 HIV attacks the immune system and over time damages a person's ability to fight other diseases, leaving the affected person vulnerable to a host of other infectious agents.
-Presently, there is no know cure or effective vaccine.
+Presently, there is no known cure or effective vaccine.

 HIV is transmitted only through the exchange of bodily fluids during sexual contact, from transfusions of unscreened blood products that have been contaminated by the virus, by the shared use of contaminated hypodermic needles, and between an infected mother and her fetus.